LI-Jialu/CUHK_Treasure_Hunt/backend/README.md

 tags.php | return tags of an item given item_id (used in item details?) | Y postTags.php | post the tags of an item | Y

-### Important Note: The files can only be used after login cause user Authentication is required.
+### Important Note: Some of the files can only be used after login cause user Authentication is required.

 ### Guides to using using these files:
 1. Use the static methods get/post to call these files (except for login)